The following policies provide information about how to obtain a library card, material loan periods, and charges for overdue or damaged items.

 - Access to chat or discussion groups are not permitted.

-- Although there is no charge for use of the station, there will be a printing charge of $0.10 per page for black and white copies, and $0.25 per page for color copies.
+- Although there is no charge for use of the station, there will be a printing charge of ten cents ($.10) per page or twenty five cents ($.25) for color printing.

 - One computer will be game free at all times.

 The Ladoga-Clark Twp Public Library assumes no responsibility for any damages, direct or indirect, arising from the use of the Internet.
 Violation of this Internet policy will result in a possible loss of library privileges and/or expulsion from the library.
 The library may suspend or revoke use at any time, without prior notice or hearing, for abusive conduct or violation of the conditions of use set forth in this document.
 The library will be the sole arbiter of what constitutes abusive or violation of this Acceptable Use Policy.

 Revised 4/24/07 Revised 6/26/12 Revised 12/20/2016 Revised 3/26/2019 Revised 7/28/2020 Revised 2/23/2021